zhy2002/neutron/readme.md

 16. added a root node type

+17. simplify event binding api
+  * Allow only one subject per binding.

 # Node Roles
 In the node hierarchy a node can have one of three roles: